Transferring Records to University Archives

 University record keepers who want to transfer public records to the University Archives must ensure that all retention requirements have been satisfied.
 If retention periods have been met, contact University Archives (firstname.lastname@example.org) for instructions.

 If the records are not “public records” but you think they have historical value, contact the University Archivist, don’t throw them away!
-See the Archival Record Types section on this page for examples of desired records.
+For your convenience, the University Archives has compiled a separate list of materials marked as having archival value from the full records retention schedule.
+You can also see the Archival Record Types section on this page for more examples of desired records.

 Transfer of Paper Records